 We provide backcountry trips using pack llamas to carry gear.
-We provide the kitchen, food and cooking, as well as camp chairs.
-30 lb/person is allotted for personal gear (clothes & camping gear — client provided).
+We provide the kitchen, food and cooking, as well as tent, sleeping pad and camp chairs.
+30 lb/person is allotted for personal gear (clothes & camping gear, including tent and pad).
 The exception to this is the minimalist Goat Rocks trek, only 25 lb/client.
 Our trips are in mountainous areas, which does mean participants should be in good physical condition.
-The trips are 3 to 5 days in length, mostly in non-wilderness areas of the beautiful Gifford Pinchot National Forest.
+The trips are 2 to 5 days in length, mostly in non-wilderness areas of the beautiful Gifford Pinchot National Forest.

 We practice a high level of Leave-No-Trace during the trips.
 We plan ahead, we pack out every scrap of trash, we camp on the most durable surfaces available, we utilize cat-holes (or WAG bags in wilderness areas) for human waste and we manage our llamas to minimize any evidence of activity.

 Drop Camps are also available for fall outings and hunting trips.

-Rental Gear – Very good quality, light weight (<10 lb total), tent, sleeping pad and sleeping bag $22/night.
+Rental sleeping bag – Very good quality, light weight (<3 lb) sleeping bag $22/trip.
 This leaves about 20 lb/person for personal items on most trips.

-On the trips, we provide food, water and meal preparation.
+On the trips, we provide food, flitered water and meal preparation.
 Meals will include fresh food for the first 3 days and dutch oven cooking if fire danger allows, except the minimalist Goat Rocks trek, or Scouting-style treks.
 Most dietary restrictions can be accommodated!

-We provide 2 guides for a group of 4 clients, allowing better management of a health issue or injury, particularly if extraction is required.
-The exception to this is the Goat Rocks trek, with only a single guide for 4 clients.
+We provide 2 guides for a group of 4 clients, allowing better management of a health issue or injury, particularly if evacuation is required.

 We maintain the following competencies for each trip: